igormironchik/qt-widgets-on-real-example/chapter02/view.md

 In this project we want to detect motion in the frame, so we need to have access to each frame in the camera's stream.
-So the only solution is QAbstractVideoSurface.
+So the only solution is `QAbstractVideoSurface`.
 And we want to display stream from a camera in some case of viewfinder.
-We need to tie together QAbstractVideoSurface and any viewfinder.
-I see only one solution - is to transmit QImage with the current frame from QAbstractVideoSurface to custom viewfinder, that will display the current frame.
+We need to tie together `QAbstractVideoSurface` and any viewfinder.
+I see only one solution - is to transmit `QImage` with the current frame from `QAbstractVideoSurface` to custom viewfinder, that will display the current frame.

 So let's do such a view finder.